rexxars/sanity-graphql-schema/README.md

 * `@extract(metadata: [String!]!, originalFilename: Boolean)`
   Set on fields of type `Image` or `File` to determine which metadata to extract, and whether or not to store the original filename

+* `@slug(source: String, maxLength: Int)`
+  Set on fields of type `Slug`, determines which field to generate slugs from, or set maximum length of the slug.

 * `@hotspot`
   Set on image fields to opt-in to the hotspot/crop functionality